inowas/openCPU/README.md

-# openCPU
+# INOWAS openCPU

-openCPU server config for running R-Scripts via an API
+* openCPU docker-compose project
+* to run custom R-Scripts on the INOWAS-Platform